BackofenLab/StoatyDive/README.md

   --length_norm_value int
                         Set length normalization value (maximum peak length).
   --max_norm_value float
-                        Provide a maximum value for the coefficient of variation (CV) to make the normalized CV plot more comparable.
+                        Provide a maximum value for CV to make the normalized CV plot more comparable.
   --border_penalty      Adds a penalty for non-centered peaks.
-  --scale_max float     Provide a maximum value for the coefficient of
+  --scale_max float     Provide a maximum value for the CV plot.
-                        variation (CV) plot.
   --seed int            Set seed for the optimization scheme.
 ```